samuelhbne/server-xray/README.md

 #### How it works

 - proxy-xray created a SOCKS5 proxy that tunneling traffic through your Xray server.
-- curl qery was sent to ifconfig.co via the SOCKS5 proxy served by proxy-xray.
+- curl query was sent to ifconfig.co via the SOCKS5 proxy served by proxy-xray.
 - Like this: curl --> proxy-xray --> server-xray --> ifconfig.co website.
 - You should get the public IP address of server-xray if all go well.
 - Please have a look over the sibling project [proxy-xray](https://github.com/samuelhbne/proxy-xray) for more details.